nearmap/leaflet-nearmap/README.md

 ## Running the Examples

+Make sure you have a recent version of node installed.
+Clone or download this repo and run the following:

 ```bash
 npm ci
 npx run
 ```

-This starts a webserver and you can see the running app at http://localhost:8080
+This starts a webserver and you can explore the demo at http://localhost:8080/